Sketching & Streaming

 These have been adapted for machine learning in several ways:

-Spring and Shrivastava (2019) (Spring & Shrivastava, 2019) applied CountSketch to compress gradient updates in deep learning training.
-By sketching the gradient vector into a much smaller data structure, communicating the sketch, and recovering an approximate gradient through the median estimator, they achieved order-of-magnitude communication reduction with minimal impact on convergence.
-The key insight is that gradient vectors are typically approximately sparse -- a small fraction of entries carry most of the magnitude -- making them amenable to sketching.
-For a gradient vector of dimension d, a CountSketch of size O(k log d) captures the top-k entries with high probability, and these top-k entries typically account for over 90% of the gradient's energy.
+A complementary use of CountSketch targets memory rather than communication.
+Spring and Shrivastava (2019) (Spring & Shrivastava, 2019) applied Count-Sketches to compress the auxiliary state that adaptive optimizers maintain, such as the per-parameter moment estimates in Adam.
+Instead of storing a full-size moment vector for every parameter, they store the moments in a Count-Sketch and recover approximate values via the median estimator when applying updates.
+This reduces the optimizer's memory footprint (the authors report roughly 25% savings on large models) without communicating sketches between workers and with minimal impact on convergence.
+The key insight is that the moment vectors are approximately sparse: a small fraction of entries carry most of the magnitude, making them amenable to sketching.
+For a vector of dimension d, a Count-Sketch of size O(k log d) captures the top-k entries with high probability.

 Streaming PCA and Frequent Directions